NiamhGillespie/Final-year-project/timelog.md

 ### 5 Nov 2023
 * *0.5 hours* Deciding on tasks for the sprint backlog and creating placeholder issues for these

+### 6 Nov 2023
+* *0.5 hours* Writing user stories and definitions of done for the placeholder issues